-Dry food is also a better option for dogs with to reduce dental issues as the chewy and crunchy texture of the kibbles reduces plaque buildup.
+Dry food is also a better option for dogs to reduce dental issues, as the chewy and crunchy texture of the kibbles reduces plaque buildup.

 However, it’s difficult to find dry dog food with simple formulas.
 The kibbles need to hold their shape, so different binding agents and starches go into the recipe.
 So, you might have a more challenging time finding safe dry food recipes for dogs with food sensitivities and allergies.

-Dry dog food is also very low in moisture, so you have to take extra care to make sure that your dog’s drinking enough water and staying well-hydrated.
+Dry dog food is also very low in moisture, so you have to take extra care to make sure that your dog is drinking enough water and staying well-hydrated.